memorius/policy-auction/README-datastructures.txt

     Main purpose is to allow each background runner to easily determine how many webapp nodes are in the cluster, so it can set frequencies of background tasks accordingly, and maybe other monitoring info as needed.

   misc["voting-config"]:
-  - current_votes_finalize_delay: seconds to keep items in policy_new_votes waiting for conflict resolution before background process "finalizes" them as above and archives to policies_vote_history.
+  - current_votes_finalize_delay: seconds to keep items in policy_new_votes waiting for conflict resolution before background process "finalizes" them as above and archives to policy_vote_history.
 This has to be the same as Cassandra GC_GRACE_SECONDS, since that's the longest it can possibly take (in the event of server failure and recovery) for late writes to reappear (e.g. a failed write that actually made it to disk on a machine just before it dies, which later recovers).
 It's probably a few days.

 log:
   We can use Cassandra for some of the logging from the webapps, system activity records, etc.